 Creating a theme bulletin board

-E.g. Animals in Winter (see image)
+E.g. Animals in Winter (see image above)

 - Use bulletin board colored paper for fast bulletin board assembly